system-f/fp-course/CHEATSHEET.md

 ### Use `:info` to ask GHC questions

 If you ever want to know what an identifier is, you can ask GHCi using `:info` or just `:i`.
-For example, if you see `List` somewhere in your code, and want to know more about it, enter `:i List` in GHCi.
+For example, if you see `List` somewhere in your code and want to know more about it, enter `:i List` in GHCi.
+As shown below, it will print the constructors for values of that type, as well as the instances for any type classes that are in scope.

 ```
 λ> :i List